Crystal-storing histiocytosis: Pathology

-In crystal-storing histiocytosis, histopathology studies reveal macrophages with an epithelioid shape, small nucleoli and round or oval nuclei.
+In crystal-storing histiocytosis, histopathology studies reveal macrophages with an epithelioid shape, small nucleoli, and round or oval nuclei.
 The cytoplasm of these macrophages contains crystals which are eosinophilic.
 The macrophages tend to be negative for S100 protein, CD1a, Langerin, and cytokeratin when immunohistochemically tested, but positive for CD68.
-Crystals range in size from microscopic to 4 cm, and are dense, membrane bound and elongated, rectangular and/or rhomboid in shape.
+Crystals range in size from microscopic to 4 cm, and are dense, membrane-bound, and elongated, rectangular, and/or rhomboid in shape.
 The crystals do not birefringe and are negative when stained with Congo red stain, but may be positive by phosphotungstic acid hematoxylin and periodic acid-Schiff (PAS) staining.
 The most common immunoglobulin deposited in the crystals is IgG.
 When the antibodies in the crystals are tested, they are almost always kappa light chain positive.

 The most common locations for crystals to form are bone, head and neck, kidney, lung and GI tract.
 When the crystals form in the kidney, they are often deposited in the tubulointerstitium.
 Immunofluorescent testing, with antibodies against immunoglobulins, may be useful in patients with kidney crystal deposits.

 Dogan et al. proposed a two-part classification of crystal-storing histiocytosis, dividing cases into localised or generalised.
 In localised disease, crystals are confined to one site, while in generalised disease, more than one site has crystal-deposits.
-The study was from the left upper buckle which was her first pathology diagnosis in November 2010.
-The tumor was removed from a 51 year old female.
+The study was from the left upper lip and cheek which was her first pathology diagnosis in November 2010.
+The tumor was removed from a 51-year-old woman.
 Around three quarters of cases are localised, with the remaining quarter showing signs of generalised disease.
 Patients with localised disease tend to have better outcomes.